japanoise/gomacs/HACKING.md

   well as the main loop.
 An ongoing project is to extract code from here and into dedicated files.
 - modes.go - dealing with modes
+- mouse.go - mouse handling code
 - nav.go - navigation code
 - paragraph.go - paragraph-based commands
+- rectangle.go - rectangle-based commands
 - registers.go - commands that save, load, and run from registers
 - region.go - functions and commands for acting upon the selected region.
 - render.go - rendering and drawing functions
 - shell.go - commands that use external programs
-- suspend.go - placeholder for non-Linux platforms (which don't have suspend functionality)
+- suspend.go - placeholder for non-POSIX platforms (which don't have suspend functionality)
-- suspend_linux.go - suspend functionality for Linux
+  * suspend_posix.go - suspend functionality for POSIX systems
 - syntax.go - syntax highlighting functionality lives here.
 - undo.go - creating, storing and destroying undo data.
 Doing undos and redos.
 - window.go - window manipulation code.